axieax/dotconfig/nvim/docs.md

 - Specify preferred formatter (specific lsp or null-ls for filetype as a table in order of pref)
 - nvim v0.8:
   - Migrate galaxyline.nvim to heirline.nvim (lualine has clickable components tho)
-  - clickable winbar, remove incline
+  - clickable winbar and statusline, remove incline
   - NOTE: need to enable highlight for navic catppuccin integration
   - Aerial not detecting some symbols -> have to use nvim-navic
   - heirline supports tabline now - maybe migrate??